masadler20/PROJECT-13/README.md

 These Beats allow us to collect the following information from each machine:

 - Filebeats: monitors system logs and events (See Kibana Exploration File)
-- Metricbeats: records system metrics and figures including, but limited to, CPU usage, uptime, etc. for the machines being monitored (in the case Web 1,2 and 3) (See Kibana Exploration File)
+- Metricbeats: records system metrics and figures including, but limited to, CPU usage, uptime, etc. for the machines being monitored - in this case Web 1,2 and 3.
+(See Kibana Exploration File)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: